Water Restoring — Water Damage Restoration

 Every technician on our Scottsdale team holds active IICRC Water Damage Restoration (WRT) and Applied Structural Drying (ASD) certifications, and our company operates under a fully active Arizona Registrar of Contractors (ROC) license covering both specialty and general reconstruction work.
 We adhere to IICRC S500 Standard and Reference Guide for Professional Water Damage Restoration protocols on every job, and all drying progress is documented with daily moisture logs and psychrometric reports your insurance adjuster can use immediately.
 In a state with no mandatory mold remediation licensing, our IICRC AMRT certifications and written documentation standards are the clearest proof that you're hiring a genuinely qualified restoration company.

-⚠️ Emergency in Scottsdale?Get certified Scottsdale technicians on-site fast.
+️ Emergency in Scottsdale?Get certified Scottsdale technicians on-site fast.
+Call now.

 • Truck-mounted vacuum extractors — Pull thousands of gallons per hour from carpets, padding, and hard floors with vacuum strength a homeowner-grade wet-vac cannot match.